Deepesh-vendoti/LMW-KG/README.md

 ## 🙏 Acknowledgments

-- LangGraph for the multi-agent orchestration framework
+- **LangGraph** for the multi-agent orchestration framework
-- LangChain for the LLM integration capabilities
-- Neo4j for the graph database technology
+- **Neo4j** for the graph database technology and educational modeling
+- **Faculty Contributors** for the approval workflow design
+- **Educational Technology Community** for personalized learning insights
-- Ollama for the local LLM hosting
+- **Open Source Community** for the foundational tools and libraries

+---

+*🎓 **LangGraph Knowledge Graph System** - Transforming education through intelligent content processing, faculty governance, and personalized learning experiences.*